GAR-Project/project/README.md

 ---

+## Traffic classification with a SVM (**S**upport **V**ector **M**achine)
+We have our scenario working properly and the attack is having the desired effect on our network.
+In other words, it's blowing things up.
+If we are to detect the attack we need to gather representative data and process it somehow so that we can predict whether we are under attack or not.
+As Jack the Ripper once said, let's break this into parts.
+We'll begin by gathering the necessary data and sending it to a database we can easily query.
+We'll then prepare training datasets for our SVM and get it ready for making guesses.
+Let's begin!

+### First step: Getting the data collection to work :dizzy_face:

+#### What tools are we going to use?
+For a previous project belonging to the same subject we were introduced to both **telegraf** and **influxdb**.
+The first one is a metrics agent in charge of collecting data about the host it's running on.
+It's entirely plugin driven so configuring it is quite a breeze!
+The latter is a **DBMS** (**D**ata**B**ase **M**anagement **S**ystem) whose architecture is specifically geared towards time series, just what we need!
+The interconnection between the two is straightforward as one of **telegraf**'s plugins provides native support for **influxdb**.
+We'll have to configure both appropriately and we'll see it wasn't as easy as we once thought due to mininet getting in the way.
+We have come up both with a "hacky" solution and an alternative any Telecommunications Engineer would be prod of.
+Just kidding, but it uses networking concepts and not workarounds though.

+#### Leveraging the Mininet's shared filesystem
+Have you ever felt like throwing yourself into `/dev/null` to never come back?
+That was pretty much our mood when trying to get a host within mininet's network to communicate with the outside world.
+In order to understand how we ended up "fixing" (it just works :grimacing:) everything we need to go back and take a look at our initial ideas and implementations.

+We should not forget that we are looking at `ICMP` traffic in order to make predictions about the state of the network.
+We first thought about running **telegraf** on a network switch that was directly connected to the controller where our **InfluxDB** instance is running.
+The good thing about this scheme is that the telegraf process within the switches can communicate with the DB running in the controller through `HTTP`.
+This is due to the fact that we are invoking the `start()` method of the switches during the network configuration so even though there's no "real" link between them (we didn't create it by calling `addLink()`) they can still communicate.

+The above sounds wonderfully well but... switches can only work with information up to the **link layer**, they know nothing about **IP** packets or **ICMP** messages.
+We should note that **ICMP** is a layer 3-ish (more like layer 3.5) protocol.
+As it relies on IP for the network services but doesn't have a port number we cannot assign a particular layer to it...
+All in all the switches knew nothing about ICMP messages crossing them so we find that we need to run telegraf on one of the hosts if we want to get our metrics.
+In a real case scenario we could devote a router (which can process ICMP data) instead of a switch for this purpose and reconfigure the network accordingly.
+Anyway we need to get the telegraf instance running in one of the mininet created hosts to communicate with the influx database found in the controller VM.
+Let's see how we can go about it...

+When discussing the internal mechanisms used by mininet later on we'll find out that it relies solely on network namespaces.
+This implies that the filesystem is shared across the network elements we create with mininet **AND** the host machine itself.
+This host machine has direct connectivity with the VM hosting the controller so we can take advantage of what others consider to be a flaw in mininet's architecture.
+We are going to run a telegraf instance on mininet's `Host 4` whose input plugin will gather ICMP data and whose output will be a file in the VM's home directory.
+We'll be running a second telegraf instance in the host VM whose input will be the file containing `Host 4`'s output and whose output will be the Influx DB hosted in the controller VM.
+This architecture leverages the shared filesystem and uses a second telegraf instance as a mere proxy between one of mininet's internal hosts and the controller VM, both living in entirely different networks.

+In order to implemnent this idea we have created all the necessary configuration files under `conf` to then copy them to the appropriate places during Vagrant's provisioning stage.

+#### Implementing a NAT (**N**etwork **A**ddress **T**ranslator) in Mininet for external communication
+Once we implemented the solution above we were able to continue developing the **SVM** as we already had a way of retrieving data.
+That's why we decided to devote some time to looking for a more elegant solution.
+Just like we usually do in home LANs we decided to instantiate a NAT node to get interconnection to the network created for the VM's from within the emulated one.

+#### What data are we going to use?

+---

 ## Mininet CLI (**C**ommand **L**ine **I**nterface)
 We've already set up our scenario and verified that it's working properly.
 We will now detail the most important commands we can issue from of **Mininet's CLI**.